tjde/Market/README.md

 ##### I. App Abstractions
 Explain the different high-level components (abstractions) in your App.

 The Model-View-Controller (MVC) pattern allows for a separation of concerns.
+This means that each part of the application deals with specific areas of functionality.
+Thanks to Rails configuration based approach, this is possible with minimal setup.

 The Model takes care of managing the data of the application and the logic pertaining to the retrieval of that data.
+The model files are where we establish the associations between different database objects and act as a guide for the Object Relational Mapping built into Rails.

+The View holds the least abstraction, as it is primarily responsible just for the html.
+However, Rails does provide some clever configuration that utilises form helpers, and interaction with the controller, to simplify the edit and new forms into one partial that acts responsively depending on whether it is passed an empty record or a populated one.

-The View holds the functions which the user can actually see and interact with.
-The controller acts as the intermediary between the Model and the View, in that it processes the user request and routes the data obtained from the Model and sends it to the Vew to be presented to the user.
+The Controllers are probably where the most abstraction occurs.
+They act as the intermediary between the Model and the View, holding key logic that handles user requests, routes the data obtained from the Model and sends it to the View to be presented to the user.
+The gem Devise adds a lot to this inbuilt abstraction.
+Allowing us to pass logic to easy to understand helper methods e.g. 'user_signed_in?'.
+This not only simplifies the build process but makes the code easier to understand for other developers.
+Passing these methods into the application controller is particularly powerful, as it allows us to impact our whole site efficiently and consistently with authorisation and authentication.

 ##### J. Third Party Services
 Detail any third party services that your App will use.